-These two sections are the climax of this book, it includes some illustration of different galaxies but it mostly shows pictures that NASA has captured during their expeditions, making it authentic and real enough to distinguish.
+These two sections are the climax of this book, it includes some illustrations of different galaxies but it mostly shows pictures that NASA has captured during their expeditions, making it authentic and real enough to distinguish.

-Lastly, in the final two sections of the book, it tackles the great unknown and forthcoming space breakthroughs and discoveries entitled “Are We Alone?” and “Dreams of Tomorrow”.
+Lastly, the final two sections of the book, it tackles the great unknown and forthcoming space breakthroughs and discoveries entitled “Are We Alone?” and “Dreams of Tomorrow”.
 What more can we find in the vast universe?
 Will there be any alien-life forms?
 Or maybe there can be another Earth that is safe to live in.

 The possibilities are endless when it comes to the study of heavenly bodies, that is why many people have taken an interest in studying astronomy.

 This is a good book to have as a science teacher if you want to inspire children in your class the wonders of space.
 This will also be a good guide for children to study Earth and Life Science as it depicts accurate images of heavenly bodies and its description.